Policies

 Because of denominational diversity within our community, Charis conducts the breaking of bread in a way that is affirming to all believers and seekers.
 Charis agrees on the need for a service which reflects the inclusive nature of Jesus’ invitation to His followers and which joins the members of the community in a shared meal.
 Therefore, the Act of Remembrance is to remind us of this invitation.
 It is necessary for team and weekenders to concentrate on the spirit of unity that the shared meal in Christ offers to all those participating.
 All team members are required to share in the Act of Remembrance.
 Because the Act of Remembrance is non-sacramental in nature, it may be conducted by a Spiritual Director or a lay person.

-COVENANT OF MARRIAGE POLICY
+COVENANT OF CHRISTIAN CONDUCT

 MENTORING POLICY